andreybarsky/orpyus/README.md

 g.find_key({1:[3], 2:[0,2,3], 3:[0,1]})
     # meaning: fret 3 on the 1st (E) string, frets 0, 2 and 3 and open on the 2nd (A) string,
     # and frets 0 and 1 on the 3rd (D) string
-    # which happens to match the keys of G harmonic major or C melodic minor
+    # which happens to match the keys of G harmonic/melodic major, or C melodic minor

 # but most useful: a Guitar object can show a Note, Chord, Scale, or Progression object on its fretboard:
 # (which displays chord/scale degrees and note names by default)